dr-rompecabezas/free-genai-bootcamp-2025/README.md

 This README explains the top-level repository structure.
 Additional README files are provided throughout the repository to provide additional context.

+## `/listening-app` directory

+The `listening-app` directory contains a Streamlit-based application featuring:

+- Interactive translation practice with AI-powered feedback
+- Text-to-speech capabilities using OpenAI's TTS API
+- GPT prompt construction for context-dependent translations
+- Utility tool for processing YouTube transcripts to support NLP tasks

+The application demonstrates practical use of Large Language Models (GPT) and Text-to-Speech technology in language education.

 ## `/lang-portal` directory

 This directory contains the source code for the language learning platform.
 It has been rebuilt twice.
 The current backend is a FastAPI application with 100% test coverage for the endpoints, CRUD operations, Pydantic models, and SQLAlchemy models.